-The OVGA has conducted over 34 public Board meetings since its inception.
+The OVGA has conducted over 36 public Board meetings since its inception; 19 included discussion of the GSP contents.
 All consultant work products were presented to the Board in public meetings before inclusion in the GSP.
-XX public workshops were conducted specifically to discuss the GSP contents.
+Two public workshops were conducted specifically to discuss the GSP contents (another two were scheduled during the public comment period and comments received are contained in Appendix 6).
 A complete list of public meeting is included in Table 2-5.